DariaSatco/SparkifyChurnPrediction/README.md

 For simplicity, we run EDA and pipeline validation with a small subset (128 MB) and then run pipeline with a full dataset (12GB) on AWS cluster to get the final state of the model.

+Read [medium post](https://daria-satco.medium.com/5-steps-to-build-a-churn-prediction-model-with-pyspark-ml-b62ff1e00de6) to find more details on the modelling approach and results.

 ### Requirements
 ```
 pandas==1.1.5